-Solpadol is the brand name of an analgesic drug that contains paracetamol in conjunction with codeine.
-The combination of these two commonly prescribed painkillers into one substance results in a very effective painkiller.
+Solpadol is the brand name of an analgesic drug that contains paracetamol/acetaminophen in conjunction with codeine.
+Combining these two commonly prescribed painkillers into one substance results in a very effective painkiller.
 The highly effective pairing is why Solpadol is sometimes found to be used inappropriately or by those with substance problems.

-Paracetamol by itself is hardly your typically abused substance.
-It is a painkiller but it is often in its own category, and due to this it can often be purchased over-the-counter in many jurisdictions.
-Since it is in a category of medication that is different from most other drugs, it can be taken in combination with a number of different substances without significant interaction worries.
+Paracetamol/acetaminophen by itself is hardly your typically abused substance.
+It is a painkiller, but it is often in its own category, and due to this, it can often be purchased over-the-counter in many jurisdictions.
+Since it is in a category of medication that is different from most other drugs, it can be taken in combination with several different substances without significant interaction worries.

-Solpadol is only available with a prescription from a doctor or health care provider.
-This means it will ultimately be their decision as to the appropriateness of the treatment in the context of the illness or condition that the individual may be suffering from.
+Solpadol is only available with a doctor or health care provider prescription.
+This means it will ultimately be their decision as to the appropriateness of the treatment in the context of the illness or condition that the individual may be suffering.
 Often Solpadol is prescribed to treat chronic or recurring pain, frequently from injury or damage.
-This pain is considered to be untreatable by other treatments, or where other treatments may be too strong.
+This pain is considered to be untreatable by other treatments or where other treatments may be too strong.

 Common conditions or situations where Solpadol may be prescribed could include chronic pain sufferers, like those who may have had Crohn’s disease flare-up or have other intestinal issues.
-In scenarios like this where there may be portions of intestinal tissue that have been surgically removed, it is common for Solpadol to be prescribed to help them deal with the consistent pain in their stomach.
+In scenarios like this, where portions of intestinal tissue may have been surgically removed, it is common for Solpadol to be prescribed to help them deal with the consistent pain in their stomach.

 Solpadol may have a number of side effects related to either of the active compounds that are in it.
 When being abused, adverse health effects may be seen from either the paracetamol or from the codeine depending on how it is being abused and the dosages involved.